doridori/Pilot/README.md

 - A `View` based architecture
 - Fine grained data scope management

+What the practical benefit of the above?

-As with most decoupled SRP solutions to architectural issues, especially around UI, this greatly facilitates **speedy JVM based UI and app navigation** testing and clean test code.
+- As with most decoupled SRP solutions to architectural issues, especially around UI, this greatly facilitates **speedy JVM based UI and app navigation** testing and clean test code.
+- Not having to think about asynchronous operations in your UI code

 ![Pilot Mascot](https://raw.githubusercontent.com/doridori/Pilot/master/gfx/pilot_mascot.png)